EU Licensed4.8/5

 Prescription costs

-Patients with diabetes are eligible for a free medical exemption certificate (medex), which entitles you to all NHS prescriptions free of charge, not just diabetes medications.
+Patients with diabetes can get a free medical exemption certificate (medex).
+This means all your NHS prescriptions are free.
+This includes all medicines, not just diabetes ones.

 Your GP surgery or diabetes nurse can help you apply.